-- We check someone's IP whenever they open an email; if someone is in China when they open the email, their IP will reflect this, even if their typical location is in California.
+- We check someone's IP whenever they open an email or are captured by our web tracking snippet.
+If someone is in China when they open the email, their IP will reflect this, even if their typical location is in California.

-The above example shows a segment that will capture all profiles where the "Country" property is set to France or where the "State/Region" is set to Massachusetts.
-By using the OR connector between these two conditions, we are making the segment more inclusive -- someone can be from France but not from MA (and vice versa) and still make it into our segment.
+The above example shows a segment that will capture all profiles where the Country property is set to Canada or where the State/Region is set to a state in New England.
+By using the OR connector between these two conditions, we are making the segment more inclusive -- someone can be from France but not from Massachusetts (and vice versa) and still make it into our segment.

 If you want to make your segment more exclusive, you can add conditions separated with an AND connector.
 In doing so, you're saying that all conditions must be true in order for someone to make it into your segment.